OSGConnect/connectbook/software-transfer-via-htcondor-or-http.md

 Other sections have shown how to use the same mechanisms used to transfer data.
-The techniques and the recommendation are the same, e.g. use HTCondor 's built-in transfer mechanisms only for relatively small amounts of data and binaries to transfer (<1GB) or if you need to do ad-hoc job submissions.
+The techniques and the recommendation are the same, e.g. use HTCondor 's built-in transfer mechanisms only for relatively small amounts of data and binaries to transfer (<100 MB) or if you need to do ad-hoc job submissions.

 Transferring software is very similar.
-When using HTCondor to transfer software keep in mind that the Executable specified in the submit file is transferred by default.
-Then remember that you must have execute permission on the software files, that the **PATH** (folders where executables can be found) may be set differently on the remote host (pay attention on where the software is).
+When using HTCondor to transfer software keep in mind that the `executable` specified in the submit file is transferred by default.
+Then remember that you must have execute permission on the software files that the `PATH` (folders where executables can be found) may be set differently on the remote host.

 ## Starting Up

 First login to `login.osgconnect.net`.
-Then, to create a working directory, run `tutorial software`.
+Create a working directory, run `tutorial software`.
 Then make sure that you have a public directory exported via Web.
 This directory should have been created for you and be accessible at an URL like `https://stash.osgconnect.net/+user/` where "user" is your user name on OSG Connect :